cathrinesot/studioprojects/docs/homeless/index.md

 ![](per_hom.png)

 Compared to the total population of every state, the District of Columbia has the highest rate of homelessness.
+New York is still second.

 ![](pop_stand.png)